utaal/protoduction/Readme.md

 While devloping, just run `protoduction` (installed in your $PATH by npm -g) at the root directory of the protoduction site, options available as listed by `protoduction --help`.
-`config` is automatically watched for changes and all jade/less templates, data files and static resources are checked/rerendered/reloaded on every request (currently only static files are cached on the server and set as cachable by the browser (through the `connect.static` and `connect.staticCache` middlewares), proper support for `if-modified-since`, `304 not-modified` and `etag` is a low hanging fruit and first on my list of upcoming improvements).
+`config` and `data.yml` are automatically watched for changes and all jade/less templates and static resources are checked/rerendered/reloaded on every request (currently only static files are cached on the server and set as cachable by the browser (through the `connect.static` and `connect.staticCache` middlewares), proper support for `if-modified-since`, `304 not-modified` and `etag` is a low hanging fruit and first on my list of upcoming improvements).